|My Favourite Planet > English > People > Mistress of Animals|

-Ceramic plate showing a winged goddess with the head of a Gorgon, wearing a split skirt, and in holding each hand a bird by its neck.
+Ceramic plate showing a winged goddess with the head of a Gorgon, wearing a split skirt, and holding in each hand a water bird by its neck.
 Made on Kos about 600 BC.
-From Kamiros, Rhodes. diameter 32 cm, weight: 1.19 kg.
+From Kamiros, Rhodes.

+diameter 32 cm, weight: 1.19 kg.